Overview

 - Press Alt+Shift+/ followed by another key to see what command is bound to the key.

-See Getting Started for information on getting started with Clink.
+See Getting Started for information on how to get started with using Clink.

 Upgrading from Clink v0.4.9